 Cremation occurs in a crematory within a building called a cremaotrium.
 This location includes an industrial furnace called a cremator that can create temperatures as high as 1,800 °F. A cremator can only cremate one body at a time with special legal exceptions made in the case of still-born twins or a mother-baby who passed away during childbirth.

-US law dos not specify a specifc container to be used in cremation.
+US law in Sacramento does not specify a specifc container to be used in cremation.
 Typically jewellery is removed and returned to family members.
 Once incinerated, the bone fragments are pulversided by a cremulator and transformed into ashes.
 These ashes can then be scattered or kept in an urn and stored in a columbarium.
 Following a cremation funeral service, some people prefer to scatter ashes in special locations or at sea.
 The final resting place of the ashes depends upon personal preferences or religious or cultural beliefs.

 "It is not length of life, but depth of life."